MazenA14/unilink/README.md

 - On loading don't show loading state, show cached data and after fetching is complete, replace notifications
 - Solve notifcations error if possible

-- See how all aspects of the app works (Caching,...)
-- On selecting the default screen don't go there
-- Namin isn't working with new parser
-- Lecture Location isn't parsed correctly
-- Add to the login modal popup that the username/password might be incorrect or the password expired
-- Add reset password feature on the login screen and in the settings
+- Check first time production app open, opens on the login screen
-- Change sign in button (Make it smaller)

-- Wraping up the app
+- Wraping up the app:
     - Make it more efficient
     - Remove the unneeded dependencies (Smaller file size)
     - Remove any console logs/wars/errors
     - Replace Alert.alert with custom alert component
+    - See how all aspects of the app works (Caching,...)

 + Remove the effect that occurs on pressing on the tabs at the bottom
 + Change animation for the hamburger menu to Fade in